GSA/ckanext-dcat_usmetadata/README.md

 ## Metadata app

-The Metadata app is a [Create React App](https://create-react-app.dev/)-bootstrapped project.
+The Metadata app was a [Create React App](https://create-react-app.dev/)-bootstrapped project converted to use [Vite](https://vitejs.dev/) as the build tool.

-To run the app use `yarn && yarn start:metadata-app` command.
+To run the app use `yarn && yarn start` command.

 _TODO briefly describe how the metadata application relates to the CKAN extension._